SJTia/Curated-Long-Covid/README.md

 2.)
 Load the Dataset in R: To use the shared dataframe, follow these steps to load it into your R environment:

-# Replace "path/to/curatedLC.rds" with the actual file path

 myDataframe \<- readRDS("path/to/curatedLC.rds")

 Make sure to replace "path/to/curatedLC.rds" with the actual file path